Henry J. F. Miller: Military career

 After graduation, Miller was assigned as a second lieutenant in the United States Cavalry and served near El Paso, Texas, during the Pancho Villa Expedition of 1916.
 He was promoted to captain in 1917 and then major in 1918.

 In 1917, Miller transferred to the Aviation Section, U.S. Signal Corps and completed primary flight training at Rockwell Field.
 He served with the American Expeditionary Forces in England from September to December 1918 during the last months of World War I.

 In 1919, Miller returned to the United States.
 Between October 8–31, he participated in the Army Transcontinental Air Race, organized by the United States Army Air Service.
-Seven airman were killed, two en route to the race.
+Seven airmen were killed, two en route to the race.

 In the interwar period, Miller served many assignments in the United States Army Air Service and then the United States Army Air Corps.
 When he became commanding officer of Duncan Field Air Depot, he was promoted to brigadier general in the Army Air Corps on 10 July 1941.
 Training and logistics units had kept the older name while all other units had been redesignated as the United States Army Air Forces on June 20, 1941.

 He was promoted to major general on February 27, 1942 when he became the chief of the 9th Air Force Air Service Command, based out of Wright Field near Dayton, Ohio.